Virginia Tech® home

 What's happening at the center?

-• More than a dozen courageous and innovative faculty members will step into the spotlight, presenting to a lively public audience and a panel of discerning judges, including a 7th grader.
-It’s fast-paced, fun, and informative — a showcase of the innovative work happening right here at Virginia Tech.
+Sixteen courageous and innovative faculty members stepped into the spotlight at the Moss Arts Center March 4, presenting their research to a lively public audience and a panel of discerning judges, including three 7th graders.
+With just 90 seconds each to explain their groundbreaking research, all 16 contestants dazzled the crowd during this fast-paced, fun, and informative showcase of the innovative work happening right here at Virginia Tech.

 [more]